• Skip to main content

 We all need plenty of hugs, am I right?
 Well, you will certainly get them while reading this wonderfully comforting picture book.
 Two women and a child experience joyful moments like riding bikes, going to the zoo, getting ready for bedtime, all the while giving and receiving "plenty of hugs."
 This is a great book for bedtime reading.

 An inuit toddler narrates the wonderful and utterly comforting experience of being wrapped up in the coziness of an amautik.
-Their narration describes the experience using sensory language like how it feels and smells.
-A soft sprinkling of Inuktitut words throughout the text enhances, rather than detracts, from the experience (glossary included) and I'm guess your child will never think of the northern terrain as frozen and barren again.
+Their narration describes the experience using sensory language such as how it feels and smells.
+A soft sprinkling of Inuktitut words throughout the text enhances, rather than detracts, from the experience (glossary included).
+You and your child will never think of the northern terrain as frozen and barren again.

-I ADORE this book, and I can't believe this is the first time I've featured it on a book list.
 Loomis's cumulative rhyme wraps you in a warm embrace as she and illustrator, Pak, lovingly guide you through the experience of a multi-generational family preparing poi for a family gathering.
-The book celebrates Hawaiian traditions that bond family together, including the food and the land.
+The book celebrates Hawaiian traditions that bond families together, including the food and the land.
 The rhythm of the words is just divine.
 An endnote gives further information and a glossary.

 The family and language depicted in Khan's comforting picture book come from Muslim tradition but the feelings and values are completely universal.
 Each illustration of the family is accompanied by words of comfort, affirmation and unconditional love that begin, "Inshallah."
 Inshallah, you feel loved, like all children should.
 Inshallah, you seek knowledge, reflect and read.
 An endnote explains the use and meaning of Inshallah in a wider context.